 Don’t do bullshit!

-All those examples are surprisingly difficult to achieve when it comes to developers,
+All those examples are surprisingly difficult to achieve when it comes to developers, the proudest and stubborn people on the planet!

 (and as matter of fact I am proud to be one of them!)